 Outstanding Sustainer of the Year Service Award

-The Outstanding Sustainer of the Year Service Award is presented to the Sustainer who best exemplifies how to lead a life of voluntarism and who has translated her volunteer education and is committed to promoting voluntarism and to training into community commitment and involvement.
+The Outstanding Sustainer of the Year Service Award is presented to the Sustainer who best exemplifies how to lead a life of voluntarism, who has translated her volunteer education, and is committed to promoting voluntarism and training into community commitment and involvement.